 Students who desire part-time or summer employment will receive assistance from the Placement Office.
-New students who desire employment are advised to write to the Director of Placements prior to coming to the Institute.
-The requirements of the courses at the Institute are so exacting, however, that under ordinary circumstances, students who are entirely or largely self-supporting through employment should not expect to complete a regular course program in the usual time.
-It is highly inadvisable for freshman students to attempt to earn their expenses.
+The requirements of the courses at the Institute are so exacting, however, that under ordinary circumstances, students who are entirely or largely selfsupporting through employment should not expect to complete a regular course program in the usual time.
+It is highly inadvisable for freshman students to attempt to earn a major part of their expenses.